Blaizzy/mlx-embeddings/docs/Homebrew-brew-Maintainer-Guide.md

 Homebrew's manpages and shell completions are generated automatically by the `brew generate-man-completions` command.
 Contributors are welcome to run this command and commit the changes in a PR, but they don't have to.
-If they don't, a follow-up PR to make the necessary changes will be opened automatically by `BrewTestBot` once the original PR is merged.
+If they don't, a follow-up PR to make the necessary changes will be opened automatically by [@BrewTestBot](https://github.com/BrewTestBot) once the original PR is merged.
 These follow-up PRs can be merged immediately if the changes seem correct.

 An update can be requested manually by triggering the workflow from the [Update maintainers, manpage and completions](https://github.com/Homebrew/brew/actions/workflows/update-man-completions.yml)